riadath/obsidian_notes/owl/Response A.md

 - The game does not have any feature for user input which makes the game unplayable
 - The response does mention the rules of the game in detail which is good.
 - The response also mentions all the shortcomings and mentions what the user needs to implement to complete the game.

-Write the rationale in 6-7 sentences.
-Write in paragraphs and don't use points. make it simple, clear and concise.